 \section{Conclusion}

-We propose a real-time target chasing planner among static and dynamic obstacles.
-First, we calculate the reachable sets of moving objects in obstacle environments, with Bernstein polynomial primitives.
-Then, to prevent target occlusion, we define continuous-time target-visible region (TVR) based on the concept of path homotopy, while considering the camera field-of-view limit.
+We propose a real-time target-chasing planner among static and dynamic obstacles.
+First, we calculate the reachable areas of moving objects in obstacle environments using Bernstein polynomial primitives.
+Then, to prevent target occlusion, we define a continuous-time target-visible region (TVR) based on path homotopy while considering the camera field-of-view limit.
 The reference trajectory for target tracking is designed and utilized with TVR to formulate trajectory optimization as a single QP problem.
 The proposed QP formulation can generate dynamically feasible, collision-free, and occlusion-free chasing trajectories in real-time.
-We extensively demonstrate the effectiveness of the proposed planner through challenging scenaios, including realistic simulations and indoor experiments.
-In future work, we plan to extend our work to chase multiple targets in dynamic environments.
+We extensively demonstrate the effectiveness of the proposed planner through challenging scenarios, including realistic simulations and indoor experiments.
+In the future, we plan to extend our work to chase multiple targets in environments with moving unstructured obstacles. \appendices